4.3.4 Modifying context properties

 [image of music]

-Remember the default context name is Voice, so the second \set command set the property clefGlyph in the Voice context to clefs.F, but as LilyPond does not look for any such property in the Voice context, no further action took place.
+The second \set command effectively sets Voice.clefGlyph to clefs.F, but as LilyPond does not rely on clefGlyph in the Voice context, setting it there has no impact.
 This is not an error, and no error message is emitted.

 The clefGlyph property will take effect only if it is set in the Staff context, but some properties can be set in more than one context.
 For example, the property extraNatural is by default set to #t (true) for all staves.
-If it is set to #f (false) in one particular Staff context it applies just to the accidentals on that staff.
-If it is set to false in the Score context it applies to all staves.
+If it is set to #f (false) in one particular Staff context, it applies just to the accidentals on that staff.
+If it is set to false in the Score context, it applies to all Staff contexts where it is not otherwise set.

 So this turns off extra naturals in one staff: